 Massachusetts, Minnesota and Wisconsin policies are standardized in a different way.
 Contact one of our senior Medicare agents to learn the details.

-If you add Medigap Plan G to your Original Medicare Parts A and B that you already have, your coverage will look like this:
+If you add Supplemental Medicare Plan G to your Original Medicare Parts A and B that you already have, your coverage will look like this:

 - All Medicare Part A hospital costs and coinsurance amounts up to an additional one year after Medicare benefits are gone